Compact-bounded topological groups: Free topological groups

 \section{Free topological groups}

 Let $F(X)$ be the free topological group and $A(X)$ be the free abelian topological group of a Tychonoff space $X$.
 We denote the groups $F(X)$ or $A(X)$ by $G(X)$.
-The set $\beta X$ denotes the Stone-\v{C}ech compactification of $X$.
+Also, $\beta X$ denotes the Stone-\v{C}ech compactification of $X$.

 Recall that a topological space $X$ is \textit{$\omega$-bounded} if the closure of every countable subset of $X$ is compact.
 Clearly, every $\omega$-bounded space is a compact-bounded space.
-By Proposition 4.6 in \cite{LT}, we know that $\omega$-boundedness is a property of a Tychonoff topological space $X$ under which the following conditions are equivalent: